Even experienced globetrotters can learn new tips for travelling in Africa. Our well-travelled CEO and founder, Kristine Pearson offers up her advice.

 Put your laptop in a colourful soft case.
 You’ll be less likely to forget it somewhere, in addition to protecting it.

-Know the adaptors that you require for each country.
+Check Google for the adaptors that you require for each country.
 Paint bright nail polish on the adaptors/chargers to attract your eye so you’ll be less likely to leave them behind or confuse them with someone else’s.
 Take an extra charging cable and battery for your phone/tablet.
-The entire African continent uses 220v electricity.
+The entire African continent uses 220v electricity and the plugs from their former colonial rulers, except South Africa, which has its own 3-pronged plugs.

 Make sure your phone has a protective shield and a case.
 Business cards and your emergency contact number can be kept in the case too.